Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 \subsection{No clonal interference}

 It is assumed that adaptive mutations arise in succession as in Muller's \cite{muller1932} classical model.
 Here, a resident population can only be invaded by one type of mutant at a time so that there is no interference from other mutations.
 This means that either the current resident or mutant goes extinct before another mutation arises.
-This behaviour is obtained in our framework in the rare mutation limit, $\mu(i)\to 0\ \forall i$, similar to Champagnat et al.~\cite{champagnat2006} who derive adaptive dynamics \citep{metz1995,dieckmann1996} in this limit.
-However, we could also consider no mutation, $\mu(i)=0\ \forall i$, which is consistent with evolutionary graph theory \citep{allen2014}.
-We assume no mutation as the results are identical for the evolutionary scenario considered.
+This behaviour is obtained in the rare mutation limit, $\mu(i)\to 0\ \forall i$, in Champagnat et al.'s \cite{champagnat2006} model, who derive adaptive dynamics \citep{metz1995,dieckmann1996} in this limit.
+We assume no mutation, $\mu(i)=0\ \forall i$, as the results are identical for the evolutionary scenario considered.

 We consider an evolutionary scenario that plays out between two types; resident (trait 0) and mutant (trait 1), so $\set{U}=\{0,1\}$.
 A mutant is introduced into a resident population by replacing a resident selected uniformly at random, and the individuals then compete with each other.
 In the limit of infinite time, the population will go to extinction since this is the only true absorbing state.
 However, before this the population must reach a state where only one type remains.
 We are interested in the hitting probability for the set of states where only the mutant type remains, since this provides a measure of how successful the mutant type is.